privacy-scaling-explorations/zkevm-circuits/bus-mapping/README.md

 # ZKEVM Bus-Mapping

-`Bus-Mapping` is a crate designed to parse EVM execution traces and manipulate all of the data they provide in order to obtain structured witness inputs for the EVM Proof and the State Proof.
+The `Bus-Mapping` crate is designed to parse EVM execution traces and manipulate the data they provide to obtain structured witness inputs for the EVM Proof and the State Proof.

-### Introduction
+## Introduction

-At the moment every node on ethereum has to validate every transaction in the ethereum virtual machine.
-This means that every transaction adds work that everyone needs to do to verify Ethereum’s history.
-Worse still is that each transaction needs to be verified by every new node.
-Which means the amount of work a new node needs to do the sync the network is growing constantly.
-We want to build a proof of validity for the Ethereum blocks to avoid this.
+Currently, every node on Ethereum must validate every transaction in the Ethereum Virtual Machine (EVM).
+This means that each transaction adds work that everyone must do to verify Ethereum’s history.
+Furthermore, each transaction needs to be verified by every new node, leading to a growing amount of work for new nodes to sync the network.
+To address this, we aim to build a proof of validity for Ethereum blocks.

-This means making a proof of validity for the EVM + state reads / writes + signatures.

-To simplify we separate our proofs into two components.
+This involves creating a proof of validity for the EVM, including state reads/writes and signatures.
+To simplify, we divide our proofs into two components:

-- State proof: State/memory/stack ops have been performed correctly.
-This does not check if the correct location has been read/written.
-We allow our prover to pick any location here and in the EVM proof confirm it is correct.
+- State Proof: Validates that state/memory/stack operations have been performed correctly.
+However, it does not verify if the correct location has been read/written.
+Our prover can select any location here and in the EVM proof confirm its correctness.

-- EVM proof: This checks that the correct opcode is called at the correct time.
-It checks the validity of these opcodes.
-It also confirms that for each of these opcodes the state proof performed the correct operation.
+- EVM Proof: Validates that the correct opcode is called at the correct time, checking the validity of these opcodes.
+It also confirms that for each of these opcodes, the state proof performed the correct operation.

-Only after verifying both proofs are we confident that that Ethereum block is executed correctly.
+Only after verifying both proofs can we be confident that the Ethereum block is executed correctly.

-### Bus Mapping
+## Bus Mapping

 The goal of this crate is to serve as:

-- A parsing lib for EVM execution traces.
+- A parsing library for EVM execution traces.
 - A way to infer some witness data that can only be constructed once we've analyzed the full exec trace.
 - An easy interface to collect all of the data to witness into the circuits and witness it with few function calls.

-### Parsing
+## Parsing

-Provided a JSON file or a JSON as a stream of bytes, which contains an execution trace from an EVM, you can parse it and construct an [`GethExecTrace`](eth_types::GethExecTrace) instance from it.
-That will automatically fill all of the bus-mapping instances of each [`ExecStep`](crate::circuit_input_builder::ExecStep) plus fill in an [`OperationContainer`](crate::operation::container::OperationContainer) with all of the Memory, Stack and Storage ops performed by the provided trace.
+Given a JSON file or a JSON stream containing an execution trace from an EVM, you can parse it and construct a [`GethExecTrace`](eth_types::GethExecTrace) instance from it.
+This will automatically populate all of the bus-mapping instances of each [`ExecStep`](crate::circuit_input_builder::ExecStep) and fill an [`OperationContainer`](crate::operation::container::Op erationContainer) with all of the memory, stack, and storage operations performed by the provided trace.

 ```rust
 use bus_mapping::{Error, mock::BlockData};